core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links whose anchor was submitted as an absolute URI are returned as they were registered.
 The hrefs of links can always be served as they were submitted; the server MAY return relative references in absolute form in to resource lookups, but that results in needlessly verbose responses.

-That allows the client to interpret the response as links without any further knowledge of what the RD does.
+Above rules allow the client to interpret the response as links without any further knowledge of what the RD does.
 The Resource Directory MAY replace the contexts with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

 ## Endpoint and group lookup